 Sesuit Cafe in East Dennis makes the best lobster roll you will ever eat.
 It’s expensive (around $18, I think?) but it basically has an entire lobster in it. (see below photo!)
 It’s an absolute must-do while you are visiting.
 It’s BYOB, so pick up a bottle or two of wine beforehand and have a little picnic.
 Our favorite thing to do is sit at the raw bar and order oysters + littlenecks.
 They’ll also let you order a lobster roll there which means skipping the line.
 There are only 5 seats so it can be hard to get a spot but if you do, it’s the best!

 Captain Frosty’s has my favorite seafood.
 I don’t eat fried food but when I do, you an find me at Frosty’s, munching on clam fritters and sucking down an Orange Freeze (the yummiest, creamsicle concoction – I can’t go home without getting one!)

-Kender & Sisters just opened up this year (2018) and they have the best wood fired pizzas!
+Kender & Sisters just opened up a few years ago and they have the best wood fired pizzas!
 Also the pulled pork sandwich is insanely good.
-My dad is obsessed and he knows his food!!!
+My dad is obsessed and he knows his food.